Moses-Morris/Escape-travel-agency/README.md

 # Escape-travel-agency
 This is a travel agency app built for Travel agency company called Escape Tours and Travel Agency.
 The project is built on pure php.
 There is the user, the superadmin and the Agent.
+All this are subbject to actions performed.

 ##Started working on user on May